luketimothyjones/s3-site-size/README.md

      :: Returns ::
         Raw string :: site size in bytes.
 This will change soon to return the same JSON as s3ss_get_site_size.

-#### Pro-Sites Integration

-If you have Pro-Sites installed on your network, S3 Site Size will automatically overwrite the Pro-Sites dashboard display.